BA in Buddhist Studies with Himalayan Language: Career Path

 Objectives, Goals, and Vision

-The objectives, goals, and vision of a Bachelor of Arts in Buddhist Studies with Himalayan Language program will vary depending on the institution offering the program.
+The objectives, goals, and vision of a Bachelor of Arts in Buddhist Studies with Himalayan Language program will vary depending on the institution's offering.
 However, some common objectives and goals of such programs may include:

 Objectives: